Injectable Fillers Washington DC

 Nonsurgical (Filler) Rhinoplasty

 Fillers offer a method to make subtle changes to nasal form either in primary or revision rhinoplasty.
-In areas that are undercontoured, a filler is injected in the office to add volume or definition in nasal form without the need for anesthesia and surgery.
-Filler is used to enhance symmetry, increase subtle degrees of nasal tip projection, and elevate the bridge of the nose.
+In areas that are under contoured, a filler is injected in the office to add volume or definition in nasal form without the need for anesthesia and surgery.
+Filler is used to enhancing symmetry, increase subtle degrees of nasal tip projection, and elevate the bridge of the nose.
 While filler is useful in subtle changes, it is important to note that the structure of the nose is cartilage and bone.
-Therefore large degrees of dimensional change created with filler will give the nose a soft, doughy appearance that is inconsistent with normal nasal from.
+Therefore large degrees of dimensional change created with filler will give the nose a soft, doughy appearance that is inconsistent with normal nasal form.

 What is Mohs Surgery?
 Mohs surgery is a technique where a dermatologist is trained in reviewing the pathology of a skin lesion as it is being excised to determine whether the lesion has been entirely removed or if some of the skin cancer remains.
 If the Mohs surgeon sees that some skin cancer remains, he/she will make subsequent small re-excisions until the cancer is completely excised.
 This technique was originally designed for excisions of basal and squamous cell carcinomas in anatomic areas where it is important to minimize the amount of normal tissue removed such as the nose, ears, or eyelid.